ABOUT ORGANIZATIONAL TUTORS

 Founder and SUpervisor

 Born and raised in New York City, Anna attended Bank Street School for Children and the Dalton School, and received her undergraduate degree from Princeton University.
-Anna spent two years working in the field of psychology before matriculating at the City University of New York's PhD program in clinical psychology, where she focused on and obtained her PhD in clinical neuropsychology.
+Anna spent two years working in the field of psychology before matriculating at the City University of New York's PhD program, where she focused on and obtained her PhD in clinical psychology with a focus on neurocognitive assessment.

 In 2005 she established a network of psychologists, educational specialists, and neuropsychologists to help students and adults with executive functioning difficulties and other complex learning profiles.
 Eventually, this network came to be known as Organizational Tutors.
 As the head of the network, Anna works one-on-one with students, serves as matchmaker to connect individuals with the right tutors, and actively supervises and manages all tutors.